david-g-williams/hbase-edn/README.md

 Retrieve records

-The two argument form retrieves a map of maps of column-families, column-names and column-values values associated with the rowkey
+The two argument form retrieves a map of maps of column-families, column-names and column-values values associated with the rowkey.
 The three argument form retreives a map of column-names and column-values associated with a rowkey and column-family.
-The four argument form retreives the column-value associated with a rowkey, column-family and column-name
+The four argument form retreives the column-value associated with a rowkey, column-family and column-name.

     (hbase.table/get table "k1")